mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-## Tag-based RNA-seq (Tag-Seq) reads processing pipeline, version January 31, 2023
+## Tag-based RNA-seq (Tag-Seq) reads processing pipeline, version August 16, 2023
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on the FAU KoKo HPC

-#------------------------------
 ## BEFORE STARTING, replace, in this whole file:
 #	- studivanms@gmail.com by your actual email;
 #	- mstudiva with your KoKo user name.

-# The idea is to copy the chunks separated by empty lines below and paste them into your cluster terminal window consecutively.

-# The lines beginning with hash marks (#) are explanations and additional instructions – please make sure to read them before copy-pasting.

 # log onto cluster
 ssh mstudiva@koko-login.hpc.fau.edu